subhash686/sourcegraph/doc/dev/background-information/ci/index.md

 For caching artefacts in steps to speed up steps, see [How to cache CI artefacts](../../how-to/cache_ci_artefacts.md).

 #### Observability

+##### Deployment notifications

+When a pull request is deployed, an automated notification will be posted in either [#alerts-cloud-preprod](https://sourcegraph.slack.com/archives/C039JKERFBN) or [#alerts-cloud](https://sourcegraph.slack.com/archives/CSCFMFXS5) depending in which environment it happened.
+Notifications include a list of the pull-request that were shipped as well as a list of which services specifically were rolled out (some services are released on a [different schedule](https://github.com/sourcegraph/deploy-sourcegraph-cloud/blob/release/renovate.json5#L18-L60)).

+If you want to be explictly notified (through a Slack ping) when your pull request reaches _preprod_ or _cloud production_, add the label `notify-on-deploy`.

 ##### Pipeline command tracing